vuejs/vue-class-component/README.md

 ### Adding Custom Hooks

-If you use some Vue plugins like Vue Router, you may want class components to resolve hooks that they provides.
+If you use some Vue plugins like Vue Router, you may want class components to resolve hooks that they provide.
 For that case, `Component.registerHooks` allows you to register such hooks:

 ```js
 // class-component-hooks.js